dji-sdk/Onboard-SDK-ROS/ReadMe.md

-# DJI Onboard SDK ROS 3.3
+# DJI Onboard SDK ROS 3.4

 ## Latest Update

-The latest update on Sep 8 2017 brought back the local position topic in Cartesian frame (ENU) and addressed several issues reported on github.
-The `dji_sdk/SetLocalPosRef` service and the `dji_sdk/local_position` topic were added.
+OSDK-ROS 3.4 was released on 22 Nov 2017.
+This release introduces support for Matrice 210 and 210 RTK.
+Developers will now have access to previously unavailable data such as front-facing and downward-facing stereo camera feeds through USB.
+Please see the [release notes](https://developer.dji.com/onboard-sdk/documentation/appendix/releaseNotes.html) for more information.

 ## Quick Start Guide